Event

 Held about once per year, the User eXchange series brings together participants from across sectors, including scientists, developers, service providers, and policymakers, offering them the chance to engage with each other and the initiative’s three implementing entities: ECMWF, ESA and EUMETSAT as well as representatives from the European Commission’s DG CNECT, leading this initiative.

-Register now and join the next DestinE User eXchange meeting from 25 to 26 June 2025 in Vienna.
+Register before 18 June and join the next DestinE User eXchange meeting from 25 to 26 June 2025 in Vienna.

 Please note: Remote participation is also possible.
-Participants who wish to attend the User eXchange on-site must also register separately for the LPS, after registering for the User eXchange itself.
+Participants who wish to attend the User eXchange on-site must also register separately for the LPS.
+As the online event registration for the LPS is closed already, on-site attendees will need to complete walk-in registration upon arrival in Vienna.

 The two-day programme will offer visionary talks, panel discussions, technical sessions, and poster presentations, highlighting user engagement and practical applications.

-The 4th User eXchange will also explore how user feedback is shaping DestinE, highlighting ongoing improvements to usability, accessibility, and functionality of the DestinE platform.
+On the second day, the 4th User eXchange will explore how user feedback is shaping DestinE, highlighting ongoing improvements to usability, accessibility, and functionality of the DestinE platform.

 Destination Earth is a European Union funded initiative launched in 2022, with the aim to build a digital replica of the Earth system by 2030.
 The initiative is being jointly implemented by three entrusted entities: the European Centre for Medium-Range Weather Forecasts (ECMWF) responsible for the creation of the first two ‘digital twins’ and the ‘Digital Twin Engine’, the European Space Agency (ESA) responsible for building the ‘Core Service Platform’, and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), responsible for the creation of the ‘Data Lake’.